 What is testicular cancer?

-Testicular cancer is an abnormal, uncontrolled growth of cells that form a tumor on one or both testes.
-Men have two testicles (testes, gonads) that are located in the scrotum, a pouch of loose skin found below and at the base of the penis.
-About the size of golf balls, the testicles are responsible for producing sperm and male hormones (mainly testosterone) that regulate reproductive organ development and the adult male maturation process.
+Testicular cancer is an abnormal, uncontrolled growth of cells that form a tumor in one or both testicles.
+Males typically have two testicles (testes, gonads) that are located in the scrotum, a pouch of loose skin found below and at the base of the penis.
+About the size of golf balls, the testicles make sperm and male hormones (mainly testosterone) that regulate the development of sex (reproductive) organs and the adult male maturation process.

-While testicular cancer is one of the most curable forms of cancer, with a cure rate in excess of 90%, most types can spread if left unchecked, invading and damaging the other testicle, and metastasizing to the lymph nodes or other body organs, such as the lungs.
-Early detection and treatment is crucial to a favorable outcome.
+Testicular cancer is one of the most treatable forms of cancer, with a 5-year relative survival rate of 99% for localized cancer (that which has not spread beyond the testicle).
+However, most types can spread if left untreated, invading and damaging the other testicle and spreading to the lymph nodes or vital organs, such as the lungs.
+Early detection and treatment is crucial to a good outcome.